University Jobs in China

 Of all the English teaching jobs in China, university positions are among the most varied, both in terms of remuneration and work schedule.
 This is due to the fact that universities come in all shapes and sizes, some being high-profile whilst others, much less so.
 It reasons, therefore, that the most prestigious the university, and the more prominent the location, the better remuneration package you can negotiate.
-The best university jobs are very well paid, upwards of USD 3,000 a month and, given the weekday teaching hours involved, can be the most desirable teaching jobs of all in China.
+The best university jobs are very well paid, upwards of USD 2,500 a month, however many more pay less.
+Given the weekday teaching hours involved, can be the most desirable teaching jobs of all in China.
 In lesser-ranked universities, the salary may not be exceptional but restricted hours and great working conditions can make them very enticing indeed

 What is unique about university jobs in China?